“A dramatic transformation of an old riverside boozer into a stylish boutique hotel, with great food and prices”

 - Guest Lounge

-Rooms are individually and elegantly styled, with calm, Nordic influence: stripped-back wood, crisp white linens and various shades of grey.
+The 17 rooms are individually and elegantly styled, with Nordic influence: stripped-back wood, crisp white linens and various shades of grey.
 Furnishings are an eclectic mix of iron-wrought tables, wicker chairs, low-hanging fishing lamps and up-styled dressing tables and desks.
 Our Large Double had a French basket bed; others have leather chairs, cowhide, perhaps a towel ladder.
 Fur cushions, witty art and drinks coasters add colour.

-We saw 14 rooms and they were all lovely, even the Small Doubles, which are rather dark but a great price if you just want to lay your head for the night.
-River-side rooms are pared-back, the Mezzanine Doubles with big picture windows; Standard Doubles at the back are snazzy with sleek white shutters and statement wallpaper but no view.
+All rooms are lovely, even the Small Doubles, which are rather dark but a great price if you just want to lay your head for the night.
+The river-side Mezzanine Doubles are pared-back with big picture windows; the 3 split-level River Walk Rooms are cosy and stylish, with bolder artwork and a little step down from the door to the sleep area.
+At the back, Standard Doubles are snazzy with sleek white shutters and statement wallpaper, but no view.

 Bathrooms are a delight, with signature tiling, big powerful showers and a handful of delicious Bramley toiletries.
-Large Doubles with Bath have a free-standing tub and towelling robes, too, so are worth the splurge if you like a wallow.
+Some Large Doubles have a free-standing tub and towelling robes, too, so are worth the splurge if you like a wallow.